 We also often perceive them as relatively benign.
 Even if their actions seem a bit “quirky,” most of us are quick to defend any behavior due to them being older.

 These misconceptions, of course, can make toxic grandparenting even more insidious.
 Toxic grandparents can be manipulative, abusive, controlling, and selfish.
 Unfortunately, they might not have your best interest- or your child’s best interest at heart.
-Likewise, their relationship with your child may lead to damaging consequences.
+Likewise, when grandparents interfere with parenting, their relationship with your child may lead to damaging consequences.